Guide

 2.2.2 A standard check provides information about spent and unspent criminal convictions, cautions and other such offences that are not protected (i.e. eligible for filtering).
 This may also include information about any offences committed in Scotland and Northern Ireland that may equally be regarded as an offence under English law.
 Further information about offences that are protected under the DBS filtering rules can be found in Appendix 2.

-2.2.3 To meet eligibility for a standard check, the role must require the individual in that role to be involved in the provision of a health service which would also give them access to persons in receipt of health services as part of their normal duties.
+2.2.3 To meet eligibility for a standard check, the applied for role must require the individual, as part of their normal duties, to be involved in the provision of a health service which would also give them access to persons in receipt of health services.

 2.2.4 We would advise that access to persons in receipt of health services should exclude roles where this is limited or incidental i.e. no more than a visitor to a hospital site.
 For example, when working or volunteering in public areas where persons in receipt of health services may also be present or when needing to pass through areas where persons are in receipt of health services to get to their normal place of work.